jacoblevine/PhenoGraph/README.md

 `graph` is a *N* x *N* `scipy.sparse` matrix representing the weighted graph used for community detection.
 `Q` is the modularity score for `communities` as applied to `graph`.

-If you use PhenoGraph in work you publish, please cite our paper:
+If you use PhenoGraph in work you publish, please cite our publication:

     @article{Levine_PhenoGraph_2015,
       doi = {10.1016/j.cell.2015.05.047},